 Interns in religion usually work in local churches, hospitals, or other religion-based organizations or programs under the supervision of the pastor, chaplain, or supervisor and a member of the faculty.

-Current study areas are in the Biblical languages, Biblical history and theology, Biblical archaeology, comparative religions, and the ethics of technology.
+Current study areas are in the biblical languages, biblical history and theology, biblical archaeology, comparative religion, and the ethics of technology.

 ANCIENT LANGUAGES